nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 .. _bluetooth_mesh_sensor_client:

-Bluetooth mesh: Sensor observer
+Bluetooth Mesh: Sensor observer
 ###############################

 .. contents::
    :local:
    :depth: 2

-The Bluetooth® mesh sensor observer sample demonstrates how to set up a basic Bluetooth mesh :ref:`bt_mesh_sensor_cli_readme` model application that gets sensor data from one :ref:`bt_mesh_sensor_srv_readme` model.
+The Bluetooth® mesh sensor observer sample demonstrates how to set up a basic Bluetooth Mesh :ref:`bt_mesh_sensor_cli_readme` model application that gets sensor data from one :ref:`bt_mesh_sensor_srv_readme` model.
 Five different sensor types are used to showcase different ways for the server to publish data.
 In addition, the samples demonstrate usage of both :ref:`single-channel sensor types and sensor series types <bt_mesh_sensor_types_channels>`, as well as how to add and write to a sensor setting.